mrthankyou/eagle-owl/README.md

 Eagle Owl is designed to aid Gliders writing glides on Remedy's Glider platform.

 > Note: This is a WIP.
 All code is temporary.
-Suggestions and feedback is welcome through Github issues.
+Suggestions and feedback are welcome through Github issues.

 ## How To Use